mide22/nc-directory2album/README.md

 ## Usage
 1. Test the script in your test environment first.
 1. Run the script every time you added multimedia files to your directories.
-May run a cronjob.
+Can be executed frequently by a cronjob.

 ## Legal
 Autor: Michael Deichen <https://github.com/mide22>